njblanch/Keyboard-Gloves/README.md

 The TCP connection was handled in main, using the socket package and two different ports to accommodate two simultaneously-running socket connections.
 At any point, if a socket server fails, or any of the programs are terminated, all the socket connections are closed and programs are terminated.

+## Keyboard Gloves Commands
+All commands/gestures for the keyboard gloves, as well as a brief explanation of how this layout works, can be found in the "Keyboard Gloves Layout.docx" document.
+The user should read this document before using the keyboard gloves to better understand functionality and learn what inputs are available and the gestures required to type them.

+## stl Files
+All stl files that were printed and included in the final version of they Keyboard Gloves have been included in the "stl files" folder.